GluuFederation/flex/admin-ui/docs/auth.md

 - `islicenseCheckResultLoaded`: distinguishes "still loading the check" from "loaded and invalid".
 - `isNoValidLicenseKeyFound`, `error`, `errorSSA`: drive the license-error screen sub-states (trial offer, SSA upload prompt, plain error).
 - `isConfigValid`: the result of the config-check half.
 Tracked separately from `isLicenseValid` because the config check can fail on its own and produces the SSA-upload screen.
-- `isUnderThresholdLimit`: drives the MAU warning banner.
+- `isUnderThresholdLimit`: when `false`, shows the full-screen "MAU over the limit" error modal.
 - `isValidatingFlow`, `generatingTrialKey`, `isLoading`: UI spinner state on the license screens.

 ## Tokens